Student Organization Handbook

 Recognized student organizations can secure a table from the Information Desk in the Student Activities Center and must follow these guidelines:

-- Complete Information Tabling Request Form through R25.
+- Complete the space reservation request through R25.

-- Come to the Student Center Information Desk to pick up your table.
+- Come to the Student Center Information Desk in the DEN in the Student Activities Center to pick up your table.

-- Provide a $10 deposit, which will be returned when the table is returned.
+- Provide a $10 deposit or a valid Bobcat Card, which will be returned when the table is returned.

 - An Information Tabling Authorization Card will be issued to the recognized student organization as verification of approved status.
 This card must be present at the table at all times or tabling operations will be shut down.
 This card must also be returned along with table.